tonysoutha/csci3081/labs/lab13_Iteration2_Intro/README.md

   * string GetName() - called by the visualizer to get the name of the bus
   * list<Stop \*> GetStops() - called by the visualizer to get the route's list of Stop pointers
   * void UpdateRouteData(); -   called by the visualizer to instruct the bus object to populate the RouteData struct with the latest information (see the file **data_structs.h** to determine what information the RouteData struct stores.).
 This a nontivial method, so we will outline its operation (which you have to implement), below.
-  * RouteData GetRouteData() - called by the visualizer to obtain the BusData struct.
+  * RouteData GetRouteData() - called by the visualizer to obtain the RouteData struct.

  **Outline of UpdateRouteData() accessor operation**

-  1. Store the name of the route id the id atttribute of the Route class's new attribute to store Route Data (i.e., a RouteData struct - note, you'll have to add this to the Route class as well.)
+  1. Store the name of the route in the id atttribute of the Route class's new attribute to store Route Data (i.e., a RouteData struct - note, you'll have to add this to the Route class as well.)
   2. Create a vector that holds StopData structs
   3. Loop through the stops stored in the route object and do the following:
   - store the stop id, position (latitude and longitude), and the number of passengers at the stop in a temporary StopData struct